yascneves/yascneves/README.md

 ### Hi there! 👋
-My name is Yasmim.
+I'm Yasmim.
 Currently a student of Internet Computing from IFSUL de Minas :)

 <!--
 **yascneves/yascneves** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.